Zeriuno/MIMOire/intro.md

 à l'échelle microscopique, l'évènement qui se produit est le problème.
 Mais il existe des cas dans lesquel l'évènement qui se produit n'est pas le problème en lui-même, c'est plutôt la manière dont le système va traiter l'évènement qui s'est produit qui va déterminer le problème.
 (ZFS)

-Nécessité d'une approche macroscopique, une approche que nous allons définir comme "systémique", tandis que d'autres.\newline C'est d'ailleurs cet aspect, la nécessité de prendre en compte le système dans lequel la résilience se manifeste que des chercheurs soulignent comme nécessaire lorsqu'on définit le phénomène, d'autant plus que cette rélation est bidirectionnelle [Shaikh, Kauppi, 2010]:
+N une approche que nous allons définir comme "systémique", tandis que d'autres.\newline

 > The degree of resilience displayed by a person in a given context is dependent upon the extent to which that context contains elements to nurture resilience.
 If an individual does not adapt to adverse circumstances, the reason might be that the environment lacks the resilience to negotiate with the individual and to provide what is needed.
 In such a case, an individual’s environment lacks resilience and not the individual per se.
 Hence it can be said that resilient individuals require resilient families and resilient communities.
 However, this relationship between individual resilience and the resilience of the families and communities is not unidirectional.\newline
 [...]\newline
 Resiliency cannot be researched by merely focusing on these individual-level factors.
 Instead careful attention must be paid to the structural deficiencies (e.g., social and economic policies) that might need to be changed in order for individuals, families and communities to become stronger, more competent and better functioning in the adverse situations.